Saving SWE-Bench: A Benchmark Mutation Approach for Realistic Agent Evaluation: Experimental Setup

 \subsection{Benchmarks}

-We mutate the following two bug-fixing benchmarks: \begin{itemize} \item \textbf{SWE-Bench Verified}: This benchmark consists of 500 human-verified bug-fixing problems drawn from popular Python repositories.
+We mutate the following three bug-fixing benchmarks: \begin{itemize} \item \textbf{SWE-Bench Verified}: This benchmark consists of 500 human-verified bug-fixing problems drawn from popular Python repositories.
 This is commonly used for evaluating coding agents today and, therefore, a natural choice.
 Each problem within this benchmark includes a problem statement based on a GitHub issue, repository context, and ground-truth solution patch.
 We mutate each problem in this benchmark into SWE-Bench Verified-Mutated. \item \textbf{SWE-Bench C\#}: We also mutate a bug-fixing benchmark internal to our organization.
 It consists of 150 bug-fixing problems drawn from C\# repositories on GitHub in a similar fashion to SWE-Bench.
 These problems are of varying level of difficulties and consist of the GitHub issue, repo context and the developer patch.
 We call the mutated version of this benchmark SWE-Bench C\#-Mutated. \item \textbf{Multi-SWE-Bench (TypeScript)}: We mutate the TypeScript subset of Multi-SWE-Bench.
-We chose to focus only on the TypeScript subset (224 examples) due to the size of the overall dataset.
-We call the mutated version of this benchmark Multi-SWE-Bench-Mutated (TypeScript). \end{itemize}
+We chose to focus only on a subset (224 examples) due to the size of the overall dataset.
+We call the mutated version of this benchmark Multi-SWE-Bench (TypeScript)-Mutated. \end{itemize}

-For each of the above benchmarks, we apply the mutation prompt in Figure \ref{fig:mutation_prompt} in the Appendix and generate multiple possible mutations for each problem statement.
-For each example, we randomly pick one from the set of possible mutations.
+For each benchmarks, we apply the mutation prompt in Figure \ref{fig:mutation_prompt} and generate multiple mutations for each problem statement.
+For each example, we randomly pick one mutation from the set of possible mutations generated by the model.